 Before setting out on your own to build a smart home, it is worth stopping and considering if a little smartness can be added to the household appliances and devices you already own.

 This is where the smart plug comes in.
-These plug into a wall outlet, then into them you plug a 'dumb' device like a lamp, a portable heater, an air conditioning unit, or anything which starts working the moment it is plugged into an outlet.
+They plug into a wall outlet, then into them, you plug a 'dumb' device like a lamp, a portable heater, an air conditioning unit, or anything which starts working the moment it is plugged into an outlet.

 This means you can switch devices on and off from your phone, whether you are at home or on the other side of the world.
 Such a setup is convenient for switching on lamps and heaters, but also means you can check on the status of products like hair straighteners, making sure they are off after you left the house in a rush.

-Smart plugs can be bought with one, two or multiple outlets, where each can be individually controlled by the phone app, or by speaking to a voice assistant.
+Smart plugs can be bought with one, two, or multiple outlets, where each can be individually controlled by the phone app, or by speaking to a voice assistant.
 Prices start very low indeed, with some multi-pack options from Amazon working out at less than $10 per plug.
+Or you can buy smart plugs with energy monitoring capabilities which do cost more.
 As such, it doesn't take much of an investment at all to add useful smartness to a huge range of wall-powered household items.

 The smart switch name used to refer to plugs too, but now generally refers to switches, of both the wired and wireless variety.
 Wireless switches are like those sold by Philips Hue for controlling smart lights; they can be stuck to the wall, or placed anywhere around the home and used as a wireless remote.